 - It is an affordable memory foam mattress.
-Considering how expensive memory foam mattresses can be, this mattress is quite a value.
-It is half the price of many foam mattresses.
+Considering how expensive memory foam mattresses can be, this mattress is quite a value because it is half the price of many foam mattresses.

 - It is a good mattress for hot sleepers.
-While many memory foam mattresses tend to sleep hot, the top layer in this mattress is designed to be breathable and keep you cool.
+While many memory foam mattresses tend to sleep hot, the top layer in this mattress is designed to be breathable and keep people cool.

 - It could be a solid choice for back and stomach sleepers.
-This mattress is firmer than average and should give you the support you need when you are on your back or stomach.
+This mattress is firmer than average and should give people the support they need when they are on their back or stomach.

-- It has a bit of a memory foam feel, but you won’t be getting stuck.
-While you have some of that soft, sinking feeling that comes with memory foam, the top layers are also quick to respond.
-You get some of that quicksand feeling, but you shouldn’t feel stuck.
+- It has a bit of a memory foam feel, but people won’t be getting stuck.
+While people will have some of that soft, sinking feeling that comes with memory foam, the top layers are also quick to respond.
+Sleepers get some of that quicksand feeling, but they shouldn’t feel stuck.

 Unboxing This Mattress

-The Tomorrow Sleep is a bed-in-a-box mattress, which means it will come compressed and be shipped straight to you.
-You will want to begin by removing the rolled up Tomorrow Sleep mattress from its box.
-Then, preferably with another person’s assistance, position the roll on your bed.
+The Tomorrow Sleep is a bed-in-a-box mattress, which means it will come compressed and be shipped straight to the shopper’s door.
+People will want to begin by removing the rolled up Tomorrow Sleep mattress from its box.
+Then, preferably with another person’s assistance, position the roll on the bed.